 What you see above is the work of one Ian McElroy.
 It’s a render, done in SolidWorks, of a concept motorcycle that has a Subaru WRX motor at its core.
 With twin-intercoolers, underseat turbocharger, and a hub-steering chassis, the KickBoxer, as McElroy calls it, is an impressive looking machine, but what’s most impressive is that Ian didn’t know a lick of SolidWorks before he set out to make this design.
-The result is a tasteful and eye-catching design that promises some punch (couldn’t resist that) when you twist the throttle.
+Photos and spec’s after the jump.